Icinga/icinga2/doc/6-advanced-topics.md

       peers = [ "icinga-node-2" ]
     }

 Peers configures the direction used to connect multiple nodes together.
 If have a three node cluster consisting of

 * node-1
 * node-2
 * node-3

 and `node-3` is only reachable from `node-2`, you have to consider this in your peer configuration

 ### Configure Cluster Endpoints

-In addition to the configured port and hostname every endpoint can have specific abilities to send configfiles to other nodes and limit the hosts allowed to send config-files.
+In addition to the configured port and hostname every endpoint can have specific abilities to send configuration files to other nodes and limit the hosts allowed to send configuration files.

   Configuration Setting    |Value
   -------------------------|------------------------------------
   host                     | hostname
   port                     | port
-  accept_config            | defines all nodes allowed to send configs config_files             | defines all files to be send to that node - MUST BE ABSOLUTE PATH
+  accept_config            | defines all nodes allowed to send configs config_files             | defines all files to be send to that node - MUST BE AN ABSOLUTE PATH
   ------------------------- ------------------------------------

 A sample config part can look like this: